Key takeaways

 • The growing U.S. national debt is drawing increased attention.

-• Estimated national debt in mid-2024 stands at more than $35 trillion, a record amount that has doubled over the past 15 years.
+• The estimated national debt stands at nearly $36 trillion, a record amount that has doubled over the past 15 years.

 • A major concern is not just about the growing level of debt, but how today’s higher interest rate environment affects debt repayment.

-One reason the debt issue has taken on great significance in recent times is the rising cost of servicing that debt in an environment featuring higher interest rates.
+Higher interest rates exacerbate the debt problem as it makes the cost of servicing that debt more expensive.
 Government debt is financed through issuance of U.S. Treasury bills, notes and bonds.
-The U.S. Department of the Treasury has been required to issue increasing amounts of debt to fund government operations.
-The recent upturn in interest rates means the cost of financing government debt is more expensive.
-According to the U.S. Treasury, the average interest rate for all federal government-issued interest-bearing debt has jumped in recent years, to 3.28% as of June 30, 2024.
-2 The average interest rate paid today is more than double what it was in 2020.
+Higher interest rates mean the U.S. Department of the Treasury must offer higher interest rates on newly-issued debt.
+The average interest rate for all federal government-issued interest-bearing debt has jumped in recent years, to 3.30% as of October 31, 2024.2 That’s more than double the average interest rate paid in 2020.

-While Treasury debt supply expands, concerns were raised over a potentially shrinking pool of Treasury buyers.
-Most notable is the Fed, which began a “quantitative tightening” strategy, winding down its balance sheet of bond holdings by redeeming a portion of its Treasury securities rather than purchasing Treasuries, as it did prior to 2022.
-Along with the Fed’s reduced role in Treasury purchases, foreign buyers also play a diminished role.
-“China is less likely to expand its Treasury holdings if it doesn’t have as many dollars to invest based on reduced U.S. trade, and Japan is focused more on internally funding its own debt,” says Haworth.
+While Treasury debt expands, there are concerns over the shifting pool of Treasury buyers.
+Most notably the Fed is winding down its balance sheet of bond holdings by redeeming a portion of its Treasury securities rather than purchasing Treasuries, as it did prior to 2022.
+The role of foreign buyers is diminished as well.
+Growing trade tensions may be a factor.
+“China is less likely to expand its Treasury holdings if it doesn’t have as many dollars to invest based on reduced U.S. trade,” says Haworth.
+“In the meantime, Japan is focused on internally funding its own debt.”
 As a result, individual investors, either through direct purchases or via mutual funds, have taken on a much larger role as Treasury debt purchasers.

 Chart depicts the percentage of categories of holders of U.S. Treasury debt in 2013 versus 2023.